dasiths/dasiths.github.io/_posts/2020-03-21-simple-endpoints.md

 There is no magic bullet.
 In the end this really does come down to how empowered your development team is.
 Do they have the autonomy to deal with domain changes and refactor the current controller or API surface?
 Does the business work with the development team to prioritize tech debt? **Are the developers disciplined**?
 What does this mean to the API consumers?
 All very complex questions with no clear answers.

-But is there pattern we can embrace that directs us towards the pit of success?
+But is there a pattern we can embrace that directs us towards the pit of success?
 IMO the point which is most important in the workflow is when we decide where the action method goes.
 What if we introduce a pattern where each new action method sits in its own class and file?
 This way the developers always follow the pattern and create "endpoints" as required.
 Routing becomes a secondary concern.

 I've thought about this for a while and came up with this pattern of "Endpoints".
 I implemented it as a library so other people can use it.